MiguelPFL/SOHO-Network-Design-Implementation/README.md

 | Finance/HR | 20 | 192.168.1.64/26 | .65 – .126 | 192.168.1.65 | 192.168.1.127 |
 | CS/Reception | 30 | 192.168.1.128/26 | .129 – .190 | 192.168.1.129 | 192.168.1.191 |

-*(Fill in the actual DHCP pool ranges and exclusions you configured.)*

 ---